crisluengo/doxpp/doc/json_output.md

    "name": "",         // name of the member
-   "brief": "",        // brief description, in Markdown "doc": "",          // full documentation, in Markdown "member_type": "",  // class/function/enum/variable/define/namespace/etc.
+   "brief": "",        // brief description, in Markdown "doc": "",          // full documentation, in Markdown "anchors": [],      // IDs of anchors in "doc" "member_type": "",  // class/function/enum/variable/define/namespace/etc.
    "parent": "",       // ID of parent member "header": "",       // ID of the header file it is in (or the first one it is encountered in)